dregmi08/Milestone-2-Data-Exploration-Initial-Preprocessing/README.md

 similar labels and complaints, we were able to better capture the complexity of user feedback.
 After clustering the reviews and comparing the new Kendall's Tau score to the previous one, we saw a clear improvement.
 The combination of manual labeling and multi-cluster membership clustering contributed to a more accurate ranking system.
 Furthermore, after performing hyperparameter tuning, we increased the number of clusters, which led to a Kendall's Tau score of 0.466, a significant improvement over the previous results and a new personal best.
 This marked a substantial advancement from what we had achieved in
 Milestone 3, and we are optimistic about further improving the model with continued adjustments.

+## Conclusion

 ## Statement of Collaboration